Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 Share it on social media! 😉

-Prepare your trip to Thailand
+Useful links to prepare your trip to Thailand

 Take out travel insurance

-Book a flight
+Book a flight ticket

-Book bus, train, or boat in Thailand
+Book bus, train and boat in Thailand

 Book a hotel

-Book activities
+Book Activities

 Manage your money while traveling with Wise